vojale/CBE544-2018.github.io/ProjectDescription.md

 ```
 Please change Mo2C in the above command to the one you are assgined.

-You may run the exercises in any directory (as long as it is under `$SCRATCH`), but keep all the final files for the project organized.
+You may run the exercises in any directory (as long as it is under `$WORK`), but keep all the final files for the project organized.

 To describe the full reaction on your catalytic system, you will need to calculate the adsorption energies of all intermediates, in their most stable configuration (N\*, NH\*, NH<sub>2</sub>\*, NH<sub>3</sub>\*, H\*).
 A mean field approximation can be used in the analysis (*e.g.* ∆*E*<sub>2NH</sub> = 2∆*E*<sub>NH</sub>).
 You are not required to calculate any of the transition states for this assignment.
 Instead use the universal BEP relations for N<sub>2</sub> dissociation.